mpvano/pico_opentnc/README.md

 # PICO TNC

 PICO TNC is the Terminal Node Controler for Amateur Packet Radio powered by Raspberry Pi Pico.
 This is a fork of that project.
-I intend to remove all of the major features of the code except for the modulator/demodulator secton and insert the z80 emulator from my TNCEMU project to see if we can make a fully functional TNC that supports full connections and has pbbs support.
+I intend to remove all of the major features of the code except for the modulator/demodulator section and insert the z80 emulator from my TNCEMU project to see if it is possible to make a fully functional TNC that supports full connections and has pbbs support.

 ## PIC TNC features